carpit680/lerobot-gui/openbot/dashboard/README.md

   - Credentials are automatically loaded from system environment variables if available
   - Manually enter your Hugging Face username and access token if needed
   - These credentials are used for Hugging Face API access across the application
-- **Robot Configuration**:
 - Select appropriate ports for leader and follower arms
-  - Choose robot types (SO-100 or Giraffe v1.1) for both arms
-  - Set unique robot IDs for both arms
 - Test connections
 - Verify both arms are connected before proceeding

 ### 2. Calibration
-- Ensure both arms are configured in Arm Configuration
+- Ensure both arms are connected
-- Select which arm to calibrate (leader or follower)
 - Follow the step-by-step calibration process
 - Monitor progress and address any issues
 - Complete all calibration steps

 ### 3. Teleoperation
-- Ensure both arms are configured in Arm Configuration
 - Select camera feed for visual feedback
 - Choose control mode (joint or cartesian)
 - Use on-screen controls or keyboard for movement